albertoSoto/streaming-magnolia/README.md

 > Download profile of conventional streaming from DAMModule

-Here you have the final behaviour.
-Time response is much faster and the browser comunicates with the server generating small request of 1M.
+Here you are the final behaviour.
+Time response is much faster and the browser comunicates with the server generating small requests of 1M.
 The browser is not block, and changing from one time to another is much faster.

 ![Performance-streaming](readme/streaming-performance.jpg)